-Have you ever tried a real, Italian-style caffè macchiato?
+Have you ever tried a real, Italian-style latte or caffè macchiato?
 If not, head straight to your local coffee shop and give it a taste.
-Even better, make your own if you have a nice espresso machine at home.
+Even better, make your own whether you have a nice espresso machine at home or not.

 The difference between cappuccino and macchiato is in the milk-to-espresso ration.
 Macchiato usually has more espresso, so the coffee flavors are more pronounced.

 You don’t usually stir a macchiato before you drink it.
 But if you ask a barista, macchiato can be stirred before it gets a dollop of milk.
 This removes the bitter ring from the coffee and provides a better flavor balance.